jshaker000/SAP1/README.md

 Also, each FPGA will have a different port config to drive the 7segs (shift registers, act high, act low).
 So that is an open excercise.
 Currently, I am able to synthesize this design on Vivado when I map out\_data to a handful of LEDs.
+#### Reset Line
+Some ability to reset everyhting -> perhaps also have  "backup ram (functionally rom)" and some bootstrapping module to copy the backup ram back into the main ram to easily restart
+#### UART RAM Programming
+Some way to reprogram the RAM from a computer so that we dont have to reelaborate and synthesisize and all each time.
+Obviously that wont cover RTL changes though.
 #### Clocking
 Eventually everything will need to be registered (most likely).
 This will change timing but it should be simple enough.
 I also want to remove the negedge triggered counter for instruction counter.
 That might require counting